Skip to content

 Comparison pages are one of the strongest AI-search assets because they sit close to decision intent.
 If they are clear, direct, and well-linked, they can become recommendation-friendly entry pages for buyers evaluating options.

-The best comparison pages for AI search state the tradeoff clearly, qualify the fit, link to the right parent and cost pages, and connect the decision to a concrete next step.
+The best comparison pages for AI search state the tradeoff clearly, qualify the fit, link to the right parent and pricing pages, and connect the decision to a concrete next step.

 • This is most useful when buyers already compare approaches, vendors, or operating models before they book.